Illinois / Lake County

 Healthcare

-Highwood residents have convenient access to major hospitals like Highland Park Hospital and Lake Forest Hospital, both offering comprehensive emergency and surgical care.
-With 2.6 physicians per 1,000 people and over 91% health insurance coverage, healthcare services are both accessible and reliable.
+Highwood residents have access to quality healthcare, with major hospitals like Highland Park Hospital and Lake Forest Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 91.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals